Order before 11th December for delivery before Christmas

 In severe cases, an infestation can lead to plant death.
 For further information on common problems with box hedges, please read our guide to box pests and diseases.

 There are a range of alternative hedge plants available that offer the same neat and tidy effect as box hedging, very popular with garden designers.
+Japanese holly, also known as Ilex crenata, is another excellent alternative, known for its ornamental qualities and glossy green leaves.

 Some of the most popular alternative hedge plants include: